参考文献:Nios II Processor Reference Handbook(page 48)

 When writing to control registers, all undefined bits must be written as zero.

 The Nios II architecture supports up to 32 control registers.
-Table 3–6 lists details of
+Table 3–6

 the defined control registers.
-All nonreserved control registers have names recognized
+All nonreserved control registers have names

 by the assembler.